 "The equipment list is too numerous to mention it all but, I'll give the main highlights:

-Many virtual instruments by Toontracks (SD3), East West, Native Instruments, Ivory, Garritan, IK Multimedia, Sonic Reality, fxpansion,...too numerous to mention them all.
+I have many virtual instruments by Toontracks (SD3), East West, Native Instruments, Ivory, Garritan, IK Multimedia, Pianoteq, Sonic Reality, fxpansion,...too numerous to mention them all.

 In the Hardware Rack, among other things, I have an Antelope audio Orion Studio 32+ gen 4 (recording at 96k).
 I have a Stam Audio Stamchild 660 (Fairchild 660 compressor clone) and a Stam Audio Pultec (with NOS transformers and the midrange section added) on order and will post pictures later.

 I have numerous stand alone mic pres, but my main hardware microphone preamps are: